-The Botulin toxin-A is a neurotoxin that causes chemical denervation of the neuromuscular junction.
-The injection of the botulinum toxin offers an efficient therapy for muscular spasms control.
-After the injections, the action is observed into 48 and 72 hours and the duration of its symptomatic relief is about 8-24 weeks.
-Functionally impaired patients with blepharospasm who have not tolerated or responded well to medication or botulinum toxin are candidates for surgical therapy.
+Botulinum toxin type A is a neurotoxin that causes chemical denervation at the neuromuscular junction.
+The injection of botulinum toxin is a procedure that offers an effective therapy to control muscle spasms.
+After injections, the action is seen for 48 to 72 hours and the duration of symptomatic relief is 8-24 weeks.
+Not all patients respond to the injection of botulinum toxin.

-The surgery is performed under local anesthesia with sedaction.
-The upper and lower orbicularis, the procerus and the corrugador eyebrow muscles are removed.
-In elevated number of cases, the myectomy has improved the visual disability.
-Sometimes that procedure should be repeated.
-Complications of this surgery are the persistence of the blepharoespasm, hematoma, chronic lymphedema in the periorbital region (swelling) and anesthetize of the frontal region.
+The surgery is performed under local anesthesia with sedation and the upper and lower orbicularis, procerus and the eyebrow corrugator muscles are removed.
+Myectomy has improved visual impairment in a large number of cases.
+Sometimes the procedure has to be repeated.
+Complications of this surgery are the persistence of blepharospasm, hematoma, chronic lymphedema in the periorbital region (swelling) and anesthesia of the frontal region.